-- 1. Immediately upon receipt of the canisters, the participant shall locate the delivery/chainof-custody (COC) record (hereafter called the COC form).
+- 1. Immediately upon receipt of the canisters, the participant shall locate the delivery/chain-of-custody (COC) record (hereafter called the COC form).
 Appendix A contains a sample of the COC form. - 2.
 The participant verifies that the canisters actually received match those listed on the COC form both by serial number and physical description.
-The participant also verifies that the canisters have not leaked during shipping by comparing the pressure on receipt to the recorded shipping pressure. - a) If there is a discrepancy, the participant shall notify the HSG PDP coordinator immediately.
-The participant shall accept delivery by noting the discrepancies on the COC form and signing it, and shall await further instructions from the HSG PDP coordinator. - b) If there are no discrepancies, the participant shall indicate receipt by signing the COC form.
+The participant also verifies that the canisters have not leaked during shipping by comparing the pressure on receipt to the recorded shipping pressure. - a) If a discrepancy is noted, the participant shall notify the HSG PDP coordinator immediately.
+The participant shall accept delivery by noting the discrepancies on the COC form and signing it, and shall await further instructions from the HSG PDP coordinator. - b) If no discrepancies are noted, the participant shall indicate receipt by signing the COC form.
 Completion of the COC form establishes the validated time of sample receipt (VTSR). - 3.
 Within 24 hours of sample receipt, return copies of the COC form to both the SPC and HSG PDP coordinator (one copy each).
 Retain the original as the COC QA record for the canisters.